firebase/firebase-js-sdk/docs-devsite/auth.phoneauthprovider.md

 Promise&lt;string&gt;

-A Promise for a verification ID that can be passed to [PhoneAuthProvider.credential()](./auth.phoneauthprovider.md#phoneauthprovidercredential) to identify this flow..
+A Promise for a verification ID that can be passed to [PhoneAuthProvider.credential()](./auth.phoneauthprovider.md#phoneauthprovidercredential) to identify this flow.

 ### Example 1